dayhaysoos/shnippet/site/docs/cli.md

 module.exports = {
   // Root directory containing your source files
   rootDirectory: './src',

-  // Directory where snippets will be generated
+  // Directory where snippets will be generated (served at /snippets)
-  snippetOutputDirectory: './snippets',
+  snippetOutputDirectory: './static/snippets',

   // File extensions to process
-  fileExtensions: ['.js', '.ts', '.kt', '.gradle', '.xml', '.bash', '.swift', '.py'],
+  fileExtensions: ['.ts'],

   // Patterns to exclude from processing
   exclude: [],

   // Custom tags for marking snippets
   snippetTags: {
     start: ':snippet-start:',